karl-/pb_Stl/README.md

 ## Features

-- Export binary & ascii STL files.
+- Export and import Binary & ASCII STL files.
 - Option to convert from left to right handed coordinates (on by default, as per STL spec).
+- Automatic merging of multiple selected meshes, including relative transformations.
+- Import models with vertex counts larger than Unity max by automatically splitting into multiple meshes.

 ## Planned Improvements

-- Import Ascii / Binary.
-- Automatic merging of multiple meshes
-- Options to swap model axis.
+- Options to swap model axis on import/export.

 ## Troubleshooting